LunarG/VulkanSamples/windowsRuntimeInstaller/README.txt

        Instructions for building NSIS are available at http://nsis//sourceforge.net/Docs/AppendixG.html.

-       The security changes to NSIS involve adding the /DYMANICBASE and /GS options to the NSIS compile/link steps, so that the Runtime Installer and Uninstaller are built with address space layout randomization and buffer overrun checks.
+       The security changes to NSIS involve adding the /DYMANICBASE, /GS and /guard:cf options to the NSIS compile/link steps, so that the Runtime Installer and Uninstaller are built with address space layout randomization, buffer overrun checks and control flow guard.

        The security changes to NSIS can be made by applying the patch in the NSIS_Security.patch file in this folder.